derek-dchu/awesome-note/hibernate.md

     1. has persistent representation in the database and an identifier value.
     2. final state will be synchronized with database when the unit of work completes.
   3. Detached:
-    1. has been persistent, but the session is closed.
+    1. Was persistent, but the session is closed.
     2. can reattached to a new session, and all its modification will be persistent again.

 ```java